Strong Balance Sheet and Core Asset Value

 Since 2019 GTE reduced our scope 1 and scope 2 carbon emissions by 39% (6)

 In Colombia, GTE has planted approximately 1.47 million trees and conserved, preserved and reforested over 3,800 hectares of land since 2018

 6) Scope 1: direct emissions from owned and controlled sources; Scope 2: indirect operations from external power sources.

-GTE plans in 2022 to drill exploration wells, including 4 wells in 6-7 Colombia & 2-3 wells in Ecuador
+GTE plans in 2023 to drill exploration wells, 2-3 wells will be drilled in Colombia and Ecuador

 Ecuador exploration wells to be drilled in a basin where over 6 billion bbl of oil have been produced & in the same geological basin as the Putumayo in Colombia